ACM-Amrita-Amritapuri/thats-what-C-said-about-my-PyPy/README.md

 Have 4 pull/merge requests accepted between October 1 and October 31 to complete Hacktoberfest

 Complete Hacktoberfest can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.

+# Contribution rules

+- Do 🌟 the Project
+- Do NOT add any build steps e.g npm install (we want to keep this a simple static site)
+- Do NOT remove Videos, Rules, FAQs or any other helpful content.
+- Styling / code can be pretty, ugly or stupid, big or small as long as it works
+- Follow the Guide